City Ground: Early years

 The new ground was also called the City Ground.
 It was only half a mile from the old City Ground.
 Nottingham was granted its Charter as a city in 1897 and the name was changed from the Town Ground to the City Ground to commemorate this.
-Contrary to popular belief the New City Ground has never been in the city, a story circulated when they became world famous in the 1980s claiming that there had been a boundary change but this was proved to be incorrect.

 The City Ground was the first football ground to have elliptically shaped goalposts when it was presented with a new set of goals by the Nottingham-based Standard Goals Company in 1922.
 Before this, goalposts had usually been round or square.
 This shape eventually became commonplace, but the FA's ruling in 1938 that the 8-yard width of a goal should be measured from the inside of such posts meant that the City Ground's goals had been two inches too narrow for the preceding sixteen years.

 In 1935, the club declined an opportunity to buy the ground from Nottingham Corporation for £7,000.

-During World War II the City Ground held a variety of events to entertain off-duty servicemen, including boxing, horse gymkhanas, and visits from zoos.
+During World War II, the City Ground held a variety of events to entertain off-duty servicemen, including boxing, horse gymkhanas, and visits from zoos.
 The pitch was badly damaged by bombing on the night of 8–9 May 1941, with repairs costing £75 9s 11d.